mattmcmanus/PHP-MySQL-Backup/README.md

 ## Installation

 * Download the repository
-* Update backup_db_config.php with
-** Your database information
-** Desired backup locatoin
-** How many days you would like to keep old backups (default: 7)
+* Update backup_db_config.php with your database information, desired backup location and  How many days you would like to keep old backups (default: 7)
-* Either manually run the script or add it to your crontab ** php /path/to/script/db_backup.php
+* Either manually run the script or add it to your crontab `php /path/to/script/db_backup.php`

 ## Acknowledgements